H3WB: Human3.6M 3D WholeBody Dataset and Benchmark: Introduction

-Furthermore, 3D whole-body pose estimation has not been fully explored in the literature because of a missing representative benchmark.
-As explained above, the existing 3D whole-body methods utilize different specific body part datasets and models, resulting in complex training pipelines and heterogeneous evaluations.
-Moreover, unified methods significantly differ in terms of the whole-body keypoint layout definition, the number of whole-body keypoints, the distribution of whole-body keypoints across whole-body parts, and train and test dataset sizes (see Table~\ref{tab:statistic}).
-These significant disparities in datasets and the lack of a standard benchmark make a fair comparison between methods difficult.
+Furthermore, 3D whole-body pose estimation has not been fully explored in the literature due to the absence of a representative and accurate benchmark.
+As previously mentioned, existing 3D whole-body methods either rely on specific datasets and models for different body parts, leading to complex training pipelines and heterogeneous evaluations, or utilize parametric models that prioritize shape capture over highly precise keypoints.
+In addition, unified methods vary significantly in terms of keypoint layout definition, number of keypoints and distribution of keypoints across body parts (see Table~\ref{tab:statistic}).
+These significant dataset disparities and the absence of a standard benchmark make it challenging to compare methods fairly.

-To address the above issues, we propose a new large-scale dataset for 3D whole-body pose estimation called Human3.6M 3D WholeBody, or H3WB for short (see ~\autoref{fig:general-idea}).
+To address the above issues, we propose a new large-scale dataset for accurate 3D whole-body pose estimation called Human3.6M 3D WholeBody, or H3WB for short (see ~\autoref{fig:general-idea}).
 Our dataset extends Human3.6M~\cite{journals/pami/IonescuPOS14(H36m),IonescuSminchisescu11} with 3D whole-body keypoint annotations.
 It consists of 133 paired 2D and 3D whole-body keypoint annotations for a set of 100k images from Human3.6M, following the same layout used in COCO WholeBody~\cite{jin2020whole(COCO-WholeBody)}.
 More specifically, in addition to the standard 17 body keypoints, the dataset has 42 hand keypoints, 6 foot keypoints and 68 facial landmarks.
-H3WB was automatically created in a 3 step process: First, we obtain an initial set of 3D annotations using multi-view geometry.
+H3WB was automatically created in a 3 step process: We obtain an initial set of 3D annotations using multi-view geometry.
 Then, we trained a masked auto-encoder to complete the initial annotations.
-Finally, we further refine the whole-body keypoints via a diffusion model.
+Finally, we refine the whole-body keypoints via a diffusion model.
+A manual annotation of 80K keypoints from 600 images shows our labels have an average error of 17mm which suggest the H3WB keypoints are very accurate for such a complex task.
 We propose 3 tasks and benchmarks on the H3WB dataset for which we provide baselines: i) \textit{ 3D whole-body pose lifting from a complete 2D whole-body keypoints}, ii) \textit{3D whole-body pose lifting from incomplete 2D whole-body keypoints} (i.e. 2D whole-body with missing keypoints, which is more realistic), and iii) \textit{3D whole-body pose estimation from a single RGB image}.
-We quantitatively evaluated H3WB by manually annotating 80K keypoints from 600 images selected at random.
-We obtain an average error of 17mm which shows that the H3WB keypoints are precise enough for the task.